Ontario Doctor Wants Teachers To Stop Publicly Weighing Their Students

 "For some of [the teacher's] students, I'd venture it was their worst day of the school year," Freedhoff wrote, adding, "It should have been predictable that there'd be snickers when the heaviest kids in the class were weighed.
 The lightest kids' weights elicited snickers too."

-He continued: "11 year olds' teachers ought not to be contributing to their students being self-conscious, embarrassed, or ashamed of their bodies," adding that he believed the teacher had "good intentions."
+He continued: "11-year-olds' teachers ought not to be contributing to their students being self-conscious, embarrassed, or ashamed of their bodies," adding that he believed the teacher had "good intentions."
 But he didn't stop there.

 Freedhoff cited a 2015 study published in Pediatric Obesity, which found that weight was one of the most common reasons for youth bullying, more so than other forms such as race, ethnicity, sexual orientation, and religious bullying.
 And participants of the study, which included adults in Canada, the U.S., Iceland, and Australia, believed parents and teachers played a big role in decreasing weight-based bullying.